cyverse-archive/DiscoveryEnvironmentBackend/services/tree-urls/README.md

 This destroys ALL tree URLs for the user.
 To remove a single user preference, get the tree URLs, update the JSON to remove the unwanted user preference, and POST the new JSON.

+Delete performs no error checking to ensure that the user exists first.
+Doing so forces the client to handle an exceptional case even though the system ends up in the correct state.
+The service will return a 200 status and an empty response.

 ### Error reporting

 JSON parsing and error reporting is handled by [ring-json](https://github.com/ring-clojure/ring-json).
 If you post malformed JSON, you will receive a 400 status and a message like this will be returned to the client: